fbpx

 If you are in immediate danger, you can call 999.
 If you cannot speak to the operator on the 999 call, you can press 55 to let them know your call is genuine.
 This will not let the police know where you are, however.
 If you can say anything, tell them your location.

 If you are experiencing domestic abuse, the police should speak to you separately from the abuser.
-You can also ask to speak to a female police officer, if you would prefer to.
+You can also ask to speak to a female police officer, or an officer with specialist knowledge of domestic abuse if you would prefer to.

 Usually, the police will investigate and, if there are sufficient grounds, they may arrest the abuser.
-This does not necessarily mean that the abuser will be charged.
-Usually the police pass the case on to the Crown Prosecution Service, who will decide whether to pursue charges.
+This does not necessarily mean that the abuser will be prosecuted.
+Usually, the police pass the case on to the Crown Prosecution Service, who will decide whether to pursue charges.

 The police do not need to see the offence happen.
 They do not need a warrant to make an arrest if they suspect the abuser is going to commit an offence.

-They will try to gather evidence, such as photographs of damage or injuries, so that the case is not solely based on your statement.
+They will try to gather evidence so that the case is not solely based on your statement.
 If the abuser has committed an ‘arrestable offence’, the police will not need your permission to make an arrest.

-If the police take action against the abuser, you can ask for a crime reference number, which may be helpful if you seek further support.
+If the police take action against the abuser, ask for a crime reference number, which may be helpful if you seek further support.

 Evidence